California Alliance for Freight Innovation

 In the coming years, autonomous trucks will fundamentally change the manner and speed in which goods move in our country while making roads safer for everyone.
 This technology also presents an array of environmental benefits, including greater fuel efficiency, more efficient use of physical infrastructure, reduced congestion, and reduced agricultural spoilage and related preservation of soil and water resources.

-Moreover, autonomous long-haul trucking has the potential to broadly benefit the economy by improving the efficiency of countless industries that rely on moving goods on trucks, such as agriculture, retail, and manufacturing.
+Moreover, autonomous long-haul trucking will broadly benefit the economy by improving the efficiency of countless industries that rely on moving goods on trucks, such as agriculture, retail, and manufacturing.

 One study found that autonomous long-haul trucks will grow California’s economy upwards of $6.5 billion or more: